LOADING ...

 most strongest duty true blue American, courageous

-dude they could find and they'd have him out there
+type they could find and they'd have him out there

-He'd be singing the verses.
-They'd be the chorus.
+He'd be the verses.
+They'd be singing the chorus.

 And clams would 'em.
 And clams hate music.
 So clams